telerik/maui-docs/knowledge-base/styling-weekend-days-radscheduler-monthview-net-maui.md

 ---
 title: Styling Weekend Days in the Scheduler Month View
-description: Learn how to style weekend days differently from weekdays in the MonthView of RadScheduler for .NET MAUI.
+description: Learn how to style weekend days differently from weekdays in the Month View of Telerik UI for .NET MAUI Scheduler.
 type: how-to
 page_title: How to Style Weekend Days in RadScheduler Month View for .NET MAUI
 slug: styling-weekend-days-radscheduler-monthview-net-maui